kensuke1984/tish/README.md

 # tish
 Waveform computation by Direct solution method (DSM)

+This software is developed by Kensuke Konishi.
+This software is based on the software which can be downloaded from [tish][University of Tokyo]

 **Welcome to the DSM world.**

 This is a package for SH computation